lucko515/cnn-raccoon/README.md

 <h4 style="text-align: center;">Create interactive dashboards for your Convolutional Neural Networks (CNNs) with a single line of code!</h4>

 ---
-__CNN Raccoon__ helps you with inspecting what's going on inside your Convolutional Neural Networks, in visual and easy to understand way.
+__CNN Raccoon__ helps you with inspecting what's going on inside your Convolutional Neural Networks in a visual way that's easy to understand.
+Oh!
+Did I mention that you don't need to change your code at all?
+And that you can do all of this on a single line of Python code?

 ## How to use it?

 ### TensorFlow mode

-For the clustering example, let's import KMeans and demonstrate how to use it with the ML Tutor library.
-Notice that you can train/test it just like any `sklearn` algorithm.

-Each algorithm has several arguments you can provide, but the unique one across all of them is `visual_training`.
-If you set this to `True`, you will see the whole training process inside your IDE.
+When using CNN Raccoon for a TensorFlow (Keras) based model, you'll implement your model in the same way as before.
+To load images from your dataset into CNN Raccoon, convert them to `np.array` object.
+Check an example below for the `CIFAR10` dataset.

 ```python
 model = tf.keras.models.Sequential([ ... ])